Sinfully Spicy

 Notes

 • Each salmon fillet varies in thickness and size.
-Please adjust the baking time accordingly.
+Please adjust the baking time In the recipe accordingly.
 I usually check for doneness using a fork.
 When you are choosing a fillet at the store, try to go for as uniform thickness fillets or portion as possible, this makes sure that the salmon cooks evenly.

 Serving & Storage